Counter

 My dad and uncle rode Harleys together before I was born.
 I grew up with three older brothers, and my dad had us riding a mini bike in the alley when we were little tykes.
 My brothers had a range of motorcycles, with everything from scooters to Triumph Bonneville / Tiger, a BMW, and yes, even a chopper.
 My two oldest brothers walked with an identical limp for a while.

-There's another TCB filming location you rode right past, but might not be aware of.
+There is another TCB filming location you rode right past, but might not be aware of.
 I grew up in Pacific Grove California.
 I recall riding my bicycle home from school one day and finding Forest Avenue closed down between Lighthouse Ave. and Pine Ave.
 This is one of the busiest streets in town, and I found it peculiar there were only a few cars parked on it.
 Of course I had to investigate.
 After watching nothing for a while, I spotted Michael Parks, and was close enough to get his autograph.
 I sure wish I knew where that autograph was now.
 I don't recall whether I saw the bike.
 I was nine years old at the time.

-It's a memory that stuck with me, from an impressionable time in my life.
+It is a memory that stuck with me, from an impressionable time in my life.
 The second LP I ever bought with my own paper route money was Long Lonesome Highway and still got it.
 One of my brothers built a TCB model kit, but it's since disappeared.
 I suppose that next TCB replica will be on my wish list as well.

 Joe